 What Does Psychological Safety Have to do with Imposter Syndrome?

 While imposter syndrome is often framed as an individual challenge requiring personal solutions, this overlooks the critical role of workplace culture and systems.
-This session examines how organisational psychological safety fundamentally shapes how imposter feelings manifest and persist.
+This session examines how organizational psychological safety fundamentally shapes how imposter feelings manifest and persist.
 We'll explore how factors like fear of failure, culture, equity and inclusion, and neurodiversity acceptance create environments that either amplify or ease imposter experiences.
 Moving beyond individual coping strategies, we'll investigate practical approaches to building workplace cultures where diverse experiences are validated, mistakes are viewed as learning opportunities, and team members feel safe expressing doubts without judgment.
-Discover why even the best individual strategies struggle to succeed without supportive organisational foundations.
+Discover why even the best individual strategies struggle to succeed without supportive organizational foundations.

 2:20pm-3:30pm